-Subway continues to expect suppliers to self-monitor and demonstrate compliance with the Vendor Code.
-Any supplier or supplier representative or supplier employee who behaves in a manner than is unlawful and/or inconsistent with the Vendor Code or a Subway[®] policy may be immediately removed.
-Furthermore, Subway may require a supplier to be placed on a probation program requiring rectification of their business practices and implement control measures to address the non-compliance and/or behaviour.
+Subway reinforces its expectation of suppliers to self-monitor and demonstrate compliance with the Vendor Code.
+Any supplier or supplier representative or supplier employee who behaves in a manner than is unlawful and/or inconsistent with the Vendor Code or a Subway® policy may be placed on a probation program requiring rectification of their business practices and implement control measures to address the non-compliance and/or behaviour.
 In circumstances where the non-compliance and/or behaviour is severe in nature, Subway may suspend or cease engaging services of that supplier.